SAP/openui5-docs/docs/Step_3_Controls_ddbceec.md

 We chain the constructor call of the control to the standard method `placeAt` that is used to place OpenUI5 controls inside a node of the document object model \(DOM\) or any other OpenUI5 control instance.
 We pass the ID of a DOM node as an argument.
 As the target node we use the body tag of the HTML document and give it the ID `content`.

 All controls of OpenUI5 have a fixed set of properties, aggregations, and associations for configuration.
 You can find their descriptions in the Demo Kit.
-In addition, each controls comes with a set of public functions that you can look up in the API reference.
+In addition, each control comes with a set of public functions that you can look up in the API reference.

 Don’t forget to remove the “Hello World”.